Zuma (Southern Pacific album)

 Zuma is the third studio album by American country music group Southern Pacific.
 It was released in 1988 via Warner Bros.
 Records.
-The album inlucdes the singles "Midnight Highway", "New Shade of Blue", and "Honey I Dare You" and "All Is Lost".
+The album includes the singles "Midnight Highway", "New Shade of Blue", and "Honey I Dare You" and "All Is Lost".
+It was the band's first album with David Jenkins.
+Huey Lewis plays harmonica on the songs "Wheels on the Line" and "Bail Out".

+Critical reception

+The Toronto Star wrote that "what these guys have in their favor is a sense of the romance of West Coast country-rock; they're not just Nashvillers on a lark or neo-country twangers, but genuine inheritors of a tradition."